-- There is no vaccine and no treatment for the disease; even if and when a vaccine may be developed, it is unlikely to be within the financial reach of the average pig keeper in South Africa, nor is it likely to be protective against all the genotypes that have been identified in South Africa. - ASF is spread by live wild and domestic pigs and pig products as well as by tick vectors; - The areas of South Africa inhabited by the main wild pig carrier, the warthog, is expanding and now encompasses almost the whole country while the soft tampan tick vector is also expanding its range as a result of climate change and increasing movement of wild pigs. - The virus can possibly survive in pig products for years (if frozen); - Safe disposal of pigs that died of ASF is difficult and can result in contamination of the environment; - Many pigs are being kept in peri-urban areas that are not really suitable for agricultural activities due to a need in indigent populations for a low input protein or income source; - The number of outbreaks in South Africa have increased since 2012 and show a domestic epidemiological cycle; - Various different ASF virus genotypes have been isolated, indicating multiple introductions into the previous ASF free area of South Africa;
+- There is no vaccine and no treatment for the disease; even if and when a vaccine may be developed, it is unlikely to be within the financial reach of the average pig keeper in South Africa, nor is it likely to be protective against all the genotypes that have been identified in South Africa. - ASF is spread by live wild and domestic pigs and pig products as well as by tick vectors; - The areas of South Africa inhabited by the main wild pig carrier, the warthog, is expanding and now encompasses almost the whole country while the soft tampan tick vector is also expanding its range as a result of climate change and increasing movement of wild pigs. - The virus can possibly survive in pig products for years (if frozen); - Safe disposal of pigs that died of ASF is difficult and can result in contamination of the environment;

-- The number of pig keepers (non-commercial) has almost doubled between 2011 and 2016 from 112 678 to 210 504; - The number of pigs in informal pig sector at risk already exceeded 1.6 million pigs in 2016; - The best way to protect pigs is by confining them in biosecure accommodation and feeding safe feed (no swill).
-Non-commercial pig owners may not have the means to protect their pigs, as they generally don't have the resources to confine pigs or to buy safe feed; - Many owners are resistant to movement controls and culling even when incentives are offered - and law enforcement poses a particular challenge in the South African policing environment; - Paying of compensation for culling for disease control purposes will not be sustainable due to Government's limited fiscus; - Passing laws that prohibit pig keeping under unsafe conditions would immediately declare at least 200 000 pig keepers illegal and thus worsen their economic situation; - The disease will cause devastation in some communities due to the large number of informal pig keepers and the threat to food security; - Thus far Veterinary Services have been unable to stop the spread of the disease despite attempts to quarantine and cull (kill and destroy) all sick and in-contact pigs in affected areas.
+- Many pigs are being kept in peri-urban areas that are not really suitable for agricultural activities causing welfare and disease concerns for the pigs and the people in the area; - The value chain of pig buyers/speculators and informal slaughter and selling of meat to urban communities is not clearly described; - The number of outbreaks in South Africa have increased since 2012 and show a domestic epidemiological cycle; - Several virus strains distinguishable at genotype or sub-genotype level have been isolated, indicating multiple introductions into the previous ASF free area of South Africa; - The number of pig farmers (non-commercial) has almost doubled between 2011 and 2016 from 112 678 to 210 504 (StatsSA, 2016); - The number of pigs in informal pig sector at risk already exceeded 1.6 million pigs in 2016; - The best way to protect pigs is by confining them in biosecure accommodation and feeding safe feed (no swill consisting of leftover catering waste).
+Non-commercial pig owners may not have the means to protect their pigs, as they generally don't have the resources to confine pigs or to buy safe feed; - Many owners are resistant to movement controls and culling even when incentives are offered - and movement controls are difficult to enforce due to having a poor traceability system and insufficient resources eg shortage of personnel, overtime for roadblocks etc; - Paying of compensation for culling for disease control purposes will not be sustainable due to Government's limited fiscus; - Passing laws that prohibit pig keeping under unsafe conditions would immediately declare at least 200 000 pig keepers illegal and thus worsen their economic situation; - The disease will cause devastation in some communities due to the large number of informal pig keepers and the threat to food security; - Thus far Veterinary Services have been unable to stop the spread of the disease despite attempts to quarantine and cull (kill and destroy) all sick and in-contact pigs in affected areas.